 Trust is a precious commodity.
 Cultivate it mindfully, nurture it diligently and guard it vigilantly.
 It’s the foundation of everything.

-As published nationally in Women’s Journals, February 2013
+As published nationally in my column Emotional Intelligence in the Women’s Journal, February 2013